emacs-eask/cli/docs/content/Getting-Started/Install-Eask/_index.en.md

 ### 📦 MacPorts (macOS)

-[MacPorts](https://www.macports.org/) is a free and open source package manager for macOS.
+[MacPorts][] is a free and open-source package manager for macOS.
-This will install the Eask CLI:
+To install the Eask CLI:

 ```sh
 $ sudo port install eask-cli